 MarketSim estimates that, as a result of the Leasing scenario, foreign oil consumption would increase by roughly 173.5 million barrels of oil in total above that of the No Leasing scenario over the 40-year period of estimated production.
-This difference represents 0.0132% of the global consumption of 1.3 trillion barrels under the No Leasing scenario during this time period.
+This difference represents 0.012% of the baseline foreign oil consumption of 1.4 trillion barrels under the No Leasing scenario during this time period.
 This comparison is provided for context only with regard to consumption and is not meant to characterize the relative impacts of the Leasing scenario's GHG emissions to those of the No Leasing scenario.
 Table 5 presents the increase in GHG emissions attributable to the higher foreign consumption of oil under the Leasing scenario.
-Another way to view this is that the foreign oil consumption estimated under the No Leasing scenario emits 46.8 million metric tons of CO2e less GHG emissions compared to foreign consumption estimated under the Leasing scenario.
+Another way to view this is that the foreign oil consumption estimated under the No Leasing scenario is lower than under the Leasing scenario, leading to an estimated 66.8 million metric tons of CO2e fewer GHG emissions under the No Leasing scenario.

 Table 5.
-Shift in foreign oil consumption GHG emissions under the Leasing scenario (in thousands of metric tons)
+Change in foreign oil consumption GHG emissions under the Leasing scenario (in thousands of metric tons)

-CO2e CO 2 CH4 N 2 O 46,769 46,618 2
+CO 2 e CO 2 CH4 N 2 O 66,769 66,53 7 3 1